rpand/gettingncleaningdata/README.md

 subjects <- rbind(subjectTrain, subjectTest)[, 1]
 tidy <- cbind(Subject = subjects, Activity = activities, limited)

-### "5.
-Creates a second, independent tidy data set with the average of each variable for each activity and each subject."
+### 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject

 library(plyr) # Column means for all but the subject and activity columns limitedColMeans <- function(data) { colMeans(data[,-c(1,2)]) }